-There's so much talk about it on the internet.
+There’s so much talk about it on the internet.
 Even holy wars.
-What's better full-body routines or splits?
-What's better for muscle gain?
-What's better for fat loss?
+What’s better: full-body routines or splits?
+What’s better for muscle gain?
+What’s better for fat loss?
 Some people say full-body workouts are the ultimate way to train.
-Others begin to throw crap at the former and start arguing and proving their thoughts with some obscure researches.
-Then full-body fans say that all old-school bodybuilders used only full-body routines.
+Others begin to throw crap at the former and start arguing and proving their thoughts with some obscure research.
+Then the full-body fans say that all old-school bodybuilders used only full-body routines.
 Split fans say that all the modern bodybuilders use split routines.
 The debate goes nowhere and everybody stays unconvinced no matter what.
-That's how internet works (:
+That’s how the internet works (:

 You have options.
 You can experiment and track things precisely.
 Or you can hire a professional and let him do this job.
 You can check out my personalized program design services here.

-In my experience (as personal strength trainer and self-trainer) people do better on full-body routines.
-I'm not saying here that full-body routines forever and splits are crap.
-I'm saying that me and my clients made decent progress mainly on full-body routines.
-And here's why.
+In my experience (as a personal strength trainer and self-trainer) people do better on full-body routines.
+I’m not saying that it’s “full-body routines forever!” and “splits are crap!”
+I’m saying that me and my clients have made decent progress mainly on full-body routines.
+And here’s why.

 Here are some reasons why I prefer full-body routines and why I find them so effective.